 It was decided that a financial penalty was an appropriate and proportionate sanction.

-The firm was directed to pay a financial penalty of £18,802 and ordered to pay costs of £1,350.
+The firm was directed to pay a financial penalty of £16,260 and costs of £1,350.

 This was because the firm's conduct was serious by reference to the following factors in the SRA Enforcement Strategy: